 A person who is injured in a vehicle accident may lodge a claim with the Transport Accident Commission within 12 months of the accident.

 For more information, see Chapter 10.2: Transport accident injuries.

 After an accident, it is a good idea to:

 - Write down the names and addresses of any eye-witnesses (you can always find out later exactly what they saw).
 This is important.

 - Make notes of any conversation between you and the other driver.

 - Draw a diagram of the accident, including distances from corners and kerbs, and the position of any skid marks.

-- Be careful what you say; many insurance companies require you to not make any admission of Legal responsibility, enforced by civil or criminal courts. without their permission.
+- Be careful what you say; many insurance companies require you to not make any admission of liability without their permission.

 - Ask for the name of the other driver’s insurer.